unruly/unruly-puppet/README.md

 The Docker configuration for the smoke test environment implements a masterless puppet agent in order to optimise for quick application of catalogs.

+For further documentation please see the [test_configuration README](unruly-puppet/test_configuration/README.md)

 #### Usage

 The smoke tests require Docker to be installed locally.